Correlate Disparate Data Points

 The Kubernetes networking model details that each Pod should have a routable IP address.
 This makes communication between Pods easier by not requiring any NAT or port mappings we had with earlier versions of Docker networking.

 With Kubernetes, for example, we can have a web server and database server placed in the same Pod and use the local interface for cross-communication.
-Furthermore, as there is no additional translation, performance is better than a NAT’d approach.
+Furthermore, there is no additional translation, so performance is better than that of a NAT approach.

 Kubernetes network proxy

-The Kube-proxy captures service-destination traffic and proxies requests from the service endpoint back to the application’s Pod.
-The traffic is forwarded to the Pods on the target port defined in the definition file.
-The target port is a random port assigned during service creation.
+The Kube proxy captures service-destination traffic and proxies requests from the service endpoint back to the application’s Pod.
+The traffic is forwarded to the Pods on the target port defined in the definition file, a random port assigned during service creation.

 To make all this work, Kubernetes uses IPtables and Virtual IP addresses.

-When using Kubernetes alongside, for example, Opencontrail, the Kube-proxy is disabled on all hosts, and the OpenContrail router module implements connectivity via overlays ( MPLS over UDP encapsulation ).
+For example, when using Kubernetes alongside OpenContrail, the Kube-proxy is disabled on all hosts, and the OpenContrail router module implements connectivity via overlays ( MPLS over UDP encapsulation ).
 Another vendor on the forefront is Midokura, the co-founder behind OpenStack Project Kuryr.
 This project aims to bring any SDN plugin (MidoNet, Dragon flow, OVS, etc.) to Containers—more on these another time.

 Kubernetes Pod-IP approach